• Skip to primary navigation

 The Emotional Impact on the Recipient

-• Do you doubt your own memory or sense of reality after the attack?
+• Do you find yourself questioning your memory or reality afterwards?

-• Do you feel unable to make decisions without your partner’s permission?
+• Are you hesitant to make decisions without your partner’s approval?

-• Do you experience feelings of depression or a loss of purpose?
+• Do you experience ongoing depression or a sense of lost identity?

-• Most importantly, do you feel afraid of your partner?
+• Most critically, do you find yourself fearful of your partner?

 Taking Action: Steps Towards Recovery